Table of Contents

 – MCL Injury: The medial collateral ligament connects the femur to the tibia on the inside of the leg and helps to stabilize the knee joint.
 MCL sprains occur when force is applied to the outer side of the knee, causing it to stretch or tear.

 – Meniscus Tear: The meniscus is a piece of cartilage located between the femur and tibia.
-Meniscus tears occur when the knee joint is twisted, or from normal wear and tear over the course of an individual’s life.
+Meniscus tears occur when the knee joint is twisted or from normal wear and tear throughout an individual’s life.

 – Knee Fracture: Knee fractures are typically caused by a direct blow to the knee joint or from an awkward landing.
 These types of injuries can be particularly serious and require immediate medical attention.

 The treatment that will be necessary for a knee injury heavily depends on your situation and the anatomy involved.
 A list of the most common treatments for knee injuries is: